YottaDB/YDBDoc/MessageRecovery/errors.rst

 VARNAME2LONG
 -------------------

-VARNAME2LONG, Variable name length exceeds maximum allowed length xxxx.
+VARNAME2LONG, Variable name length exceeds maximum allowed (xxxx)

 Run Time Error: This indicates that the length of a variable name specified in a SimpleAPI call exceeded the maximum limit, even though the same name could work in M due to silent truncation.
 The maximum value is identified in the message text.